diku-dk/futhark-book/language.rst

 type-checked when it is defined.

 Parametric modules, like other modules, can contain more than one declaration.
-This is useful for giving related functionality a common abstraction, for example to implement linear algebra operations that are polymorphic over the type of scalars.
-This example uses an anonymous module type for the module parameter, and the declaration, which brings the names from a module into the current scope
+This feature is useful for giving related functionality a common abstraction, for example to implement linear algebra operations that are polymorphic over the type of scalars.
+The following example uses an anonymous module type for the module parameter and the ``open`` declaration for bringing the names from a module into the current scope:

 ::